 Food Security, Nutrition and Starting Home Gardens 1.
+A Community Gardening Course.
 What is Food Security?
 What is good nutrition?
 What garden activities show evidence of supporting them?
-Learn: What works, how to introduce food gardens to communities, how to conduct a baseline survey, and how to implement a 12-month family garden project.

 To learn about course fees and to register please go to the bottom of this page.